Shared Subspace Models for Multi-Group Covariance Estimation: Analysis of Gene Expression Data

-We demonstrate the utility of the shared subspace covariance estimator for exploring differences in the covariability of gene expression levels in young adults with different subtypes of pediatric acute lymphoblastic leukemia \citep{Yeoh2002}.
-The raw data consists of gene expression levels for thousands of genes in seven different subtypes of leukemia: BCR-ABL, E2A-PBX1, Hyperdip50, MLL, T-ALL, TEL-AML1 and a seventh group for unidentified subtypes (``Others'').
-The groups have corresponding sample sizes of $n = (15, 27, 64, 20, 43, 79, 79)$.
-Although there are over 12,000 genes in the dataset, the vast majority of expression levels are missing.
+The data we analyze were generated from 327 bone marrow samples analyzed on an Affymetrix oligonucleotide microarray with over 12,000 probe sets.
+Preliminary analysis using mean differences identified clusters corresponding to distinct leukemia subtypes: BCR-ABL, E2A-PBX1, hyperdiploid, MLL, T-ALL, TEL-AML1.
+79 patients were assigned to a seventh group for unidentified subtypes (``Others'').
+We use these labels to stratify the observations into seven groups with corresponding sample sizes of $n = (15, 27, 64, 20, 43, 79, 79)$.

+Although there are over 12,000 probes on the microarray, the vast majority of gene expression levels are missing.
 Thus, we restrict our attention to the genes for which less than half of the values are missing and use Amelia, a software package for missing value imputation, to fill in the remaining missing values \citep{Amelia}.
-After restricting the data in this way, $p=3124$ genes remain.
-Prior to analysis, we demean both the rows and columns of the gene expression levels in each group.
+Amelia assumes the data is missing at random and that each group is normally distributed with a common covariance matrix.
+Since imputation is done under the assumption of covariance homogeneity, any inferred differences between groups are unlikely to be an artifact of the imputation process.
+We leave it to future work to incorporate missing data imputation into the shared subspace inference algorithm.
+After removing genes with very high percentages of missing values, $p=3124$ genes remain.
+Prior to analysis, we de-mean both the rows and columns of the gene expression levels in each group.